Infertility Grief after Adoption-The Dirty Little Secret

 But when we are told that we need genetics from someone else in order to conceive, when we need to confront that our child may not look like us, be like us, laugh like our grandparent, or have our partner’s intelligence, no one brings us a casserole and no one says they are sorry for our loss.
 There is no name to give to a person who died, even though we feel exactly like a real person has passed.
 That’s because the person has been so real to us for so long, even if we didn’t realize it.” – Carole LieberWilkins

 We talked about all this on the Creating a Family show (Grieving Infertility Loss after Adopting) with our guest Carole LieberWilkins.
 Not only has adoption and infertility therapy been her profession since 1986, she also lived the experience personally by having a child through adoption and then a child through egg donation just 10 months later.
 We covered how to know when you are ready to stop infertility treatment and move to adoption, and how to decide if you should go back into fertility treatment for your next child.

 Are you still grieving the loss of your biological child even after adopting?

 P.S.
 We are in the process of trying to build our email list for our weekly newsletter.
-If you aren’t already on the list, I would really appreciate your signing up at the bottom of this blog.
+If you aren’t already on the list, I would really appreciate your signing up here.
 We never share your information with anyone for any reason.
 Period.

 Sign up for our newsletter to have the latest and greatest adoption and infertility resources delivered to your inbox weekly.